ThePieBaker90/On-The-Rim/Jesh's Shit/Mechanics/Armour Penetration.md

 | 30 | Light Tank Frontal Armour | Rocket Propelled Grenades |
 | 40 | Medium Tank Frontal Armour | Tank Cannon w/ Sabot |
 | 50 | Heavy Tank Frontal Armour | |

-As evident by the rapid increase, it is highly reccomended to use weapons with approximately the required penetration for the target, as penetrating over four armour values higher becomes near impossible.